kitnil/awesome/README.md

 - [checkedc](https://github.com/microsoft/checkedc) - Checked C is an extension to C that adds checking to detect or prevent common programming errors such as buffer overruns and out-of-bounds memory accesses.
 This repo has a wiki for Checked C, sample code, the specification, and test code.
 - [How-to-Make-a-Computer-Operating-System](https://github.com/SamyPesse/How-to-Make-a-Computer-Operating-System) - How to Make a Computer Operating System in C++
 - [obs-studio](https://github.com/obsproject/obs-studio) - OBS Studio - Free and open source software for live streaming and screen recording
 - [redis](https://github.com/antirez/redis) - Redis is an in-memory database that persists on disk.
-The data model is key-value, but many different kind of values are supported: Strings, Lists, Sets, Sorted Sets, Hashes, HyperLogLogs, Bitmaps.
+The data model is key-value, but many different kind of values are supported: Strings, Lists, Sets, Sorted Sets, Hashes, Streams, HyperLogLogs, Bitmaps.
 - [ijkplayer](https://github.com/bilibili/ijkplayer) - Android/iOS video player based on FFmpeg n3.4, with MediaCodec, VideoToolbox support.
 - [gnome-twitch](https://github.com/vinszent/gnome-twitch) - Enjoy Twitch on your GNU/Linux desktop
 - [argparse](https://github.com/cofyc/argparse) - Command-line arguments parsing library.